-Microsoft Exchange requirements
+Microsoft Exchange Requirements

-Table 3: Requireme nts for the Microsoft Exchange server Tuble 0.
-Troquitorin
+Table 3 Requirements for the Microsoft Exchange server

 Requirement Description

-Microsoft Tested versions:
+Microsoft Exchange Tested versions:

-Exchange Microsoft Exchange 2013 and 2013 Service Pack 1.
+Microsoft Exchange 2013 and 2013 Service Pack 1.
 Microsoft Office 365 for enterprise (Exchange online) up to and including version 15.0.898.9.

 We will test new versions as they are made available to us.

 To find out which exact version of Office 365 your organization has, follow these instructions from Microsoft:

 Verify Office 365 tenant version and status

 Microsoft Exchange 2010 Service Pack 3.

 Microsoft Exchange 2007 Service Pack 3

+Microsoft Exchange 2016

 Windows Server Tested versions:

 Microsoft Windows Server 2012

 Microsoft Windows Server 2008 R2

 Microsoft Windows Server 2008

-Exchange Web Services (EWS) Must be enabled on the Exchange server.

-Requirement Description Active Directory Must be available on premises.
+Table 3 Requirements for the Microsoft Exchange server (continued) Requirement Description Exchange Web Services (EWS) Must be enabled on the Exchange server.
+Active Directory Must be available on premises.
 If using Office 365, Active Directory Federation Services and the Windows Azure Active Directory Sync tool are required.
+By default, the Use HTTP option in the Exchange Web Services tab is unchecked.
+This enables you to establish a secure connection between Cisco TMSXE and Active Directory.

-Table 3: Requirements for the Microsoft Exchange server (continued)
+Table 3 Requirements for the Microsoft Exchange server (continued)

-Client Access Server redundancy and Autodiscover
+Client Access Server Redundancy and Autodiscover